egvijayanand/dotnet-maui-templates/README.md

 We all know that .NET MAUI is an evolution of Xamarin.Forms.

-And now, .NET MAUI Preview 13 released on 15 Feb 2022 along with VS2022 Version 17.2.0 Preview 1.0
+And now, .NET MAUI Preview 14 released on 16 Mar 2022 along with VS2022 Version 17.2.0 Preview 2.0

 Templates have been updated to support the latest release and is available to install from.